glewis-ANet/java-unittesting/README.md

 mvn jacoco:report
 ```

 Runs the code coverage support.
 You **must** run `mvn test` first.
-To see the report,
+To see the report, open `target/site/jacoco/index.html`
-open `target/site/jacoco/index.html`

-## Bugs
+## Notes

-Lombok generated code is not excluded from the code coverage report
+Code coverage shows as less than 100% since JaCoCo will only exclude Lombok generated code where the whole method is generated.
+In places where only part of the method is generated (e.g., placing `@NonNull` on a method parameter) JaCoCo still considers that code when calculating code coverage.
+Such code is deliberately not targeted in the included unit tests though since it is generated.